Tuning Language Models by Mixture-of-Depths Ensemble: Datasets

 \subsection{Arithmetic Reasoning}

 We conduct extensive empirical studies on fourteen benchmark datasets, focusing on two categories of reasoning problems: \textbf{Arithmetic Reasoning:} 1. \textbf{GSM8K} \citep{gsm8k}: A dataset comprising high-quality, linguistically diverse grade school math word problems created by human problem writers.
 2. \textbf{SVAMP} \citep{svamp}: A benchmark of one-unknown arithmetic word problems designed for up-to-4th grade students, created by making simple modifications to problems from an existing dataset.
 3. \textbf{MultiArith} \citep{mutli_arith}: A dataset featuring math word problems that require multiple reasoning steps and operations.
 4. \textbf{AddSub} \citep{addsub}: A collection of arithmetic word problems focused on addition and subtraction.
 5. \textbf{AQuA} \citep{aqua}: A dataset of algebraic word problems accompanied by natural language rationales.
 6. \textbf{SingleEq} \citep{singleeq}: A set of grade-school algebra word problems that map to single equations of varying lengths.
+7. \textbf{MAWPS} \citep{koncel-kedziorski-etal-2016-mawps}: A collection of math word problems assembled from several earlier datasets to span a range of difficulty levels.